alecsmith1/case-studies/_posts/2025-01-31-cyclistic-case-study.md

 - **Hypothesis** - marketing believes converting casual riders to members could drive future growth
 - **Key Stakeholders** - Director of Marketing & Executive Team

+#### **Data Collection, Processing, and Processing:**
+- Q1 2020 bike ride data was chosen from the [internal datasets](https://divvy-tripdata.s3.amazonaws.com/index.html) for its completeness and accuracy.
+- Data cleaning was conducted in Excel with the following primary notes:
+  - "Remove Duplicates" tool used (no duplicates found)
+  - Checked all fields for null values (removed 1 record)
+  - Checked for outliers to avoid skewed data
+    - Removed 2,500 records with zero min. ride duration
+    - Removed 41 records with ride duration exceeding 14 days
+    - Removed 3,766 records started & ended at Cyclistic HQ
+  -

 <br />